 - Pro: Well-Reviewed Instructors – Many students are satisfied with their experience after completing a NYIF course.
 This has a lot to do with their fantastic instructors, who have trained professionals at major institutions like the FDIC and J.P.
 Morgan.

 - Con: Limited Course Type Options – Although you can choose different options for NYIF’s Advanced course, the entry-level course is only available in an online format.
 This can be an issue if you struggle with self-motivation when studying independently.

 Do you want a UCLA-approved education without moving to Los Angeles?
 If so, UCLA Extension has several credit analysis courses that are perfect for bolstering your employment opportunities.

 Their Credit Analysis and Management program consists of six different courses.
 Whether you try one or more, you’ll be able to establish a working knowledge of credit analysis— and earn accolades from one of the country’s top universities.

 - Pro: Relevant Curriculum – UCLA Extension’s top priorities are to teach students the industry’s best practices and analytical thinking strategies.
 This makes it an excellent complement to CFI’s course in particular.

 - Con: Tuition – What would you expect from a course that’s affiliated with UCLA?
-Unfortunately, the costs for many of these programs are far above what you’d pay if you went with NYIF instead.
+Unfortunately, the costs for many of these programs are far above what you’d pay from other options.

 Fitch Learning’s Corporate Credit Analysis course is great if you want a live class.
 This is a four-day course that covers a ton of content and lasts 6 hours per day.
 For many students, this is the best way for them to retain information; if you’re one of them, consider these quick benefits and drawbacks!